vishalanarase/pod-webhook-mutator/README.md

-# pod-webhook-mutator
+# Pod Webhook Mutator

-Kubernetes webhook to mutate pod resources before they are created
+> This project implements a Kubernetes Mutating Admission Webhook for pod resources.
+The webhook mutates the pod objects by modifying the environment variables of containers in the pod.